User Guide

 Stitching

-Each subimage is put into a matrix of column due to camera index and row due to no of stripes in final scanner image.
-If timeout if used and the time expires, the missing columns is filled with static pixel values.
+Each subimage is placed in a matrix - the column is determined by the camera index and the row by the number of stripes (scans) in the final scanner image.
+If a timeout is used and the time expires, the missing columns are filled with a static pixel value.

 Installation